 Summary: The bill creates the water resources financing enterprise (enterprise).
 The board of the enterprise (board) consists of the board of directors of the Colorado water resources and power development authority and the Colorado water conservation board.
+The enterprise will provide financing to "water providers" defined to include dripking water suppliers.

-The enterprise will provide financing to "water providers", defined to include drinking water suppliers, wastewater treatment suppliers, and raw water suppliers.
-Raw water suppliers are limited to those that provide raw water for treatment and use as drinking water.
+provide financing to "water providers", defined to include drinking water suppliers, those that provide raw water for treatment and use as drinking water.